sara-nl/spiderdocs/source/Pages/software_on_spider.rst

 Please note that it is possible to bind several directories by providing a comma separated list to the ``--bind`` option, e.g. ``--bind /cvmfs,/project``.
-Additional information can be found in the `Sylabs documentation`_.
+Additional information can be found in the `Apptainer documentation`_.

 .. _lumi-containers: